 Yes.
 Electric fireplaces are considered safer than space heaters because they produce a flame effect without creating actual, real fire.
-There is limited exposure or a smaller probability of danger around furniture, table cloths, drapes as a result due to no chance of embers escaping from the fireplace.
-We will share safety concerns to help inform a buyer or customer decision between an electric fireplace or space heater for your home.
+There is limited exposure or a more negligible probability of danger around furniture, table cloths, and drapes due to no chance of embers escaping from the fireplace.
+We will share safety concerns to help inform you, the buyer, or the consumers’ decision between an electric fireplace or space heater for your home.

-Remember, upgrading your home or living space with a little more warmth, coziness, and ambiance is not an easy task — especially with safety as the top priority.
-Each room comes with its own set of challenges when trying to integrate electric heaters or a heat source.
+Remember, upgrading your home or living space with a little more warmth, coziness, and ambiance is not easy, especially with safety as the top priority.
+Each room has its own challenges when integrating electric heaters or a heat source.

 Electrical failures or malfunctions were the second leading cause of U.S. home fires in 2012-2016 (behind fires caused by unattended equipment), accounting for 13% of home structure fires.